hasindu2008/slow5-pod5-bench/conditions.md

 ## Match conditions

 1. What are the compiler versions used in pod5?
+TODO
 2. What are the compiler flags used in pod5?
+TODO
 3. What is the zstd version used in pod5? [zstd/1.5.4](https://github.com/nanoporetech/pod5-file-format/blob/0ba232d6304dd1eebd60d331a6f7c15099dcd04f/conanfile.py#L60)

-4. What is the zlib version used in pod5? [zlib/1.2.13](https://github.com/nanoporetech/pod5-file-format/blob/0ba232d6304dd1eebd60d331a6f7c15099dcd04f/conanfile.py#L61C24-L61C35)
+Make sure:

 - SIMD accelerated version of svb in slow5lib
 - POD5 must use streaming I/O (opposed to memory mapping)